o2r-project/api/03-execution.md

 Content
 : `{ error : 'user not logged in' }`
-   User is not logged in
+   User is not logged in [siehe oben]